vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 ## 2.7 Create a Stream Analytics job to Save Sensor Data in Table Storage and Raise Alerts
 Stream Analytics is an Azure IoT service that streams and analyzes data in the cloud.
 We'll use it to process data coming from your device.

 - Log on to the [Microsoft Azure Portal](https://portal.azure.com/)
 - In the menu, click **New**, then click **Internet of Things**, and then click **Stream Analytics Job**
 - Enter a name for the job (We chose “PiStorageJob”), a preferred region, then choose your subscription.
-At this stage you are also offered to create a new or to use an existing resource group.
+At this stage you are also offered to create a new resource group or to use an existing resource group.
 Choose the resource group you created earlier (In our case, `Pi2Suite`).
 - Once the job is created, open your **Job’s blade** or click on the **pinned tile**, and find the section titled _“Job Topology”_ and click the **Inputs** tile.
 In the Inputs blade, click on **Add**
 - Enter the following settings:
     - Input Alias = _`TempSensors`_